miso-lims/miso-lims/docs/user_manual/library_dilutions.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Selecting Dilutions by Search" %}

-If you have a list of dilutions names or barcodes, or library names, aliases, or barcodes, you can use this list to select and act upon the dilutions instead of having to search for and select them manually.
+If you have a list of dilution names or barcodes, or library names, aliases, or barcodes, you can use this list to select and act upon the dilutions instead of having to search for and select them manually.
 For more information on this feature, see the
 [General Navigation section - Selecting by Search](general_navigation.html#selecting_by_search).